By Vijaylakshmi Nadar

 It is a well-established fact that when men do not resolve their hurts, they experience a constant need to prove themselves even as an adult, creating discontent.

 Samadarshini relates the story of a bank manager in Andhra Pradesh, whose father kept comparing him with his two IAS brothers.
 “He not only developed a hatred for his brothers but also tremendous anger towards his father.
 He was driven to prove himself.
 Even when he got a good post in the bank, it was not enough for him.
 He got into share broking, suffered losses, jumped into medical transcription…and suffered losses there too.
 Not surprisingly, he wrecked his marriage as well.”

-“It is only from a elevated position of love and compassion that you can take the right steps to move forward,” says Samadarshini.
+“It is only from an elevated position of love and compassion that you can take the right steps to move forward,” says Samadarshini.

-Research conducted by Harvard university on their former students in the ages of 35-40 years, have shown that heart attacks are most common among those who did not resolve their emotional hurts before the age of 20 and earlier.
+Research conducted by Harvard University on their former students in the ages of 35-40 years has shown that heart attacks are most common among those who did not resolve their emotional hurts before the age of 20 and earlier.

 Though she had been working on this for many years, with many modalities like reiki, Vipassana, EFT, hypnotherapy, she was finally able to heal only when she was 50, at Oneness, Chennai.
 “There while meditating, I saw images of both my mother and father and I was able to finally release the hurt.”

 Meera finally understood why her parents did what they did, and that their intention was not to hurt her.

 “I was born amongst five siblings and as a child I would scream and shriek a lot, throwing huge tantrums.
 So when I was five, I was sent to stay at my relative’s house.
 Though I was sent because they had no children, I thought I was being punished.
 It was only for a year, but the damage was done and I went through my entire life feeling unloved and uncared for.
 I always felt that I was on one side and the world on the other,” she recounts.